dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 6/PSet6.md

 \int_{\RR^n} \int_0^\infty \abs{G_t(x) e^{-\pi t^2} t^{2\varepsilon -1}} ~dt ~dx
 ,\end{align*}
 \]
-> where the integrand is now precisely what we showed was measurable when compute $\norm{f}_1$ above.
+> where the integrand is now precisely what we showed was measurable when computed $\norm{f}_1$ above.
 So Tonelli applies.

 Thus $F(\xi)$ is the Fourier transform of the function $g(x) \coloneqq f(x)/\norm{f}_1$. $\qed$